mstksg/inCode/copy/entries/singletons-2.md

 just use a `DoorState` value?

 The main reason (besides allowing code-reuse) is that *using the singleton lets us directly recover the type*.
-Essentially, a `SingDS s` not only contains whether it is Opened/Closed/Locked...it contains it in a way that GHC can use to *bring it all back* to the type level.
+Essentially, a `Sing s` not only contains whether it is Opened/Closed/Locked (like a `DoorState` would)...it contains it in a way that GHC can use to *bring it all back* to the type level.

 A `forall s.
 SomeDoor (Sing s) (Door s)` essentially contains `s` *with* `Door s`.
 When you see this, you *should read this as* `forall s.
 SomeDoor s (Door